jeffhammond/blog/MPI_Needs_ABI_Part_3.md

 Last time I looked, there are more launchers than there are MPI ABIs, so standardizing a launcher is at least as hard as getting everyone to agree on an ABI.
-However, it may not be necessary, so let's try this.
+However, it may not be necessary, so let's try this:

 In the case of Slurm or other launchers associated not with MPI implementations but with resource managers, there is no problem.